Northwest and After Dark

 What skill level do I need before competing?

-You can compete at any skill level!
-We’ll assess what level and category will be appropriate for your current skills and personal goals during our game plan.
+• You can compete at any skill level!
+We’ll assess what level and category will be appropriate for your current skills and personal goals during your building phase.

-You will need at least 12 moves that you love and want to show off.
+• You will need at least 12 moves that you love and want to show off.
 This can be as simple as a climb, pole sit, and fan kick.
-This number may change during our game plan.
+This number may change during the building phase.

 Time Commitments:

-You will need to be in the studio at least two times a week for 12 weeks (July through October).
-We typically recommend three times a week if you’re able to swing it, and no more than four.
+• You will need to be in the studio at least two times a week for 12 weeks (July through September).
+We typically recommend three times a week if you’re able to swing it, and no more than four with two planned rest days.
 It’s okay if you have travel plans during that time, but if you are planning to be gone for more than two weeks you may want to wait, or change your goals for your piece.
 The goal is to minimize overall stress!

 Financial Commitments